mogmyij/webstore/docs/documentation.md

 *   **API Integration for Products**: Replace mock data in `data/Products.ts` with API calls to a proper backend.
 *   **Payment Gateway Integration**: Implement the actual payment processing logic in `app/checkout/page.tsx` by calling a backend API route that integrates with HitPay (as outlined in requirements).
 *   **User Accounts**: The current setup is guest-checkout only.
 Adding user accounts would involve authentication, user profiles, and potentially linking carts/orders to users.
-*   **Order Management Backend**: A backend system to store and manage orders created after successful checkout.
+*   **Order Management Backend**: A backend system to store and manage orders created after successful checkout, using the Neon (PostgreSQL) database.
 *   **Mobile Responsiveness**: While Tailwind CSS provides tools for responsiveness and some responsive classes are used (e.g. `md:` prefixes), a dedicated pass for mobile UX refinement might be needed.
 *   **Error Handling & Loading States**: More robust error handling (e.g., for failed data fetching if APIs were used) and visual loading states (skeletons, spinners) could be added.
 The product detail page has a basic "Loading..." message.
 *   **Order Confirmation Enhancements**: